advanceOsLab/Lab-6-Part-A-/README.md

 • Descriptor done [Transmit Descriptor Write-back (TXDW)] — Set when hardware writes  back a descriptor with RS set.
 • beside other couple interrupts.

+There is a timer in NIC to say how often HW interrupts should be raised for rx packets.

+The packet Timer is started counting when the last byte is written to the buffer, but it can be disabled.
+The packet timer is restarted each time a new packet is received, but there is also an absolute timer.

+The Absolute Timer ensures that a receive interrupt is generated at some predefined interval after the first packet is received.
+The absolute timer is started once a packet is received and transferred to host memory (specifically, after the last packet data byte is written to memory) but is NOT reinitialized / restarted each time a new packet is received.
+When the Absolute Timer expires (no receive interrupt has been generated for the amount of time defined in RADV) the Receive Timer Interrupt is generated.

 **PCI:**
 Mandatory PCI registers : include device ID, vendor ID, stauts reg, command reg and 6 base addresses, besides the interrupt pin and the interrupt line.